bencarter4185/dla/README.md

 # dla
 Diffusion-limited aggregation

+##
+UPDATE: Have found what may be a more optimised algorithm [here.](https://doi.org/10.17863/CAM.53214) Will investigate in a different GitHub repository.

 ## Intro

 This is my mini-project for [Diffusion-limited aggregation](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation).
 The motivation was to write a DLA simulation which scales efficiently with the number of particles added.